gamedev-studies/bolee/README.md

 # sarge-mt
 Software Architecture Recovery for Game Engines on Moose.
-Work in progress.

 ## Installation
 On a Moose 10 image, execute the following code snippet in a Playground: